Aliases for RAD51C Gene

 GeneCards Summary for RAD51C Gene

 RAD51C (RAD51 Paralog C) is a Protein Coding gene.
-Diseases associated with RAD51C include Breast-Ovarian Cancer, Familial 3 and Fanconi Anemia, Complementation Group O. Among its related pathways are Meiosis and Factors involved in megakaryocyte development and platelet production.
+Diseases associated with RAD51C include Breast-Ovarian Cancer, Familial 3 and Fanconi Anemia, Complementation Group O. Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).
 GO annotations related to this gene include nucleotide binding and four-way junction DNA binding.
 An important paralog of this gene is RAD51B.